Functions, Domains, and Ranges — the Machines Behind the Curtain

 | 0.25 | 4 |

-- Domain: what you’re allowed to put in.
-If it’s not listed here, don’t shove it into the gears.
+- Domain — what you’re allowed to feed it.
+If it’s not on this list, don’t shove it in.

 |---|---|---|